|7th Five Year Plan (Vol-2)||<<

 17.114 The rapid advancement of science and technology has resulted in a vast body of knowledge, which hitherto has been stored in printed form, as published papers/reports, patent information and so on.
 For this reason, libraries, documentation centres, patent offices, etc., have been an essential element in the infrastructure for science and technology.
 With the increasing tempo of research and development, the stock of our knowledge is enlarging so rapidly that it is clear that the classical approaches adopted hitherto, relating to storage, retrieval and utilistion of information, will no longer do.
 The solution lies in making fullest use of the new developments relating to computers, informatics, telematics, micro-recording, etc., rapid advance in these is another major characteristic of our times.
 It is clearly necessary to have a viable science and technology information system based on these new capabilities.

-17.116 A comprehensive and appropriate S&T National Information System would need to be evolved through the joint efforts of the Department of Electronics, DST, CSIR, Department of Environment, Defence Research and Development Organisation, ICAR, ICMR, Controller General of Patents, DGTD and various other organisations concerned with specific data-base areas.
+17.116 A comprehensive and appropriate S and T National Information System would need to be evolved through the joint efforts of the Department of Electronics, DST, CSIR, Department of Environment, Defence Research and Development Organisation, ICAR, ICMR, Controller General of Patents, DGTD and various other organisations concerned with specific data-base areas.

 17.117 The present library community also needs to be exposed to the concept of computers and their usage, and the library training courses have to be enlarged to include computer application aspects.
 The Seventh Plan proposes to initiate the computerisation of most major libraries.